garrettjamie87/M1-Project/README.md

-A Wikipedia of Star Wars species, vehicles and planets!
-Just click on your favourite character or picture to find out information about them about them!
+A Wikipedia of Star Wars species, planets and vehicles!
+Just click on your favourite picture to find out information about them about them!